Vaesea/VS-Stev-Restev/README.md

 Well you can do that... soon.

 ## Credits
-Your Average FNF Pro - Original "VS Stev" mod, Original versions of Hello, I Can Has Diamonds, Vibing, Spammo and Epic Guitar.
+Your Average FNF Pro - Original "VS Stev" mod, Original versions of Hello, I Can Has Diamonds, Vibing, Spammo, Emerald, Tape and Epic Guitar.

 Denpa Engine Creators - Denpa Engine.